 "Use the following paragraph in case the declared performance requirements are applied and skip it in case the minimum performance requirements are applied The following paragraph shall apply in the case that the declared performance requirements are applied.
 It is not applicable in the case that the minimum performance requirements are applied:"

-Appendix 6, third usage of the instruction "Use the following paragraph …", amend to read:
+Appendix 6, text below table, amend to read:

 "Use the following paragraph in all cases The following paragraph shall apply in the case that either the declared performance requirements or the minimum performance requirements are applied:"

+Furthermore, the vehicle covered by this approval / the vehicles listed in Annex I to this declaration(1) are in compliance with the requirements to the state of certified energy SOCE and state of certified range SOCR according to paragraphs 1.1. and 1.2. of Annex C1 of UN Regulation No. 154 relating to in-vehicle battery durability.

+…"

+Annex B1

+Paragraph 8., amend to read:

+"8.
+Cycle modification

+This paragraph shall not apply to OVC-HEVs, NOVC-HEVs, OVC-HEVs OVC-FCHVs and NOVC-FCHVs.

+However …"

 Annex B3

 Paragraph 3.6., Table A3/6b, add a new row to the table caption to read: